-Some important details about international accident compensation
+Some important details about International Accident Compensation

 Two types of legal recourse

-When it comes to holiday accident compensation the law can become very complicated and it is difficult to summaries the position in brief.
+When it comes to holiday accident compensation the law can become very complicated and it is difficult to summarise the position in brief.
 However, generally speaking, there are two types of legal recourse available to the injured party.

-1. Claiming against a UK company if the accident occurred while in premises, engaging in activities or using products which were purchased in the UK..
+1. Claiming against a UK company if the accident occurred while in premises, engaging in activities or using products which were purchased in the UK.
 Claiming against a UK company

 2. Claiming holiday accident compensation through foreign courts in the country in which the accident happened.

-Why the distinction in holiday accident compensation?
+Why the distinction in holiday Accident Compensation?

 The legal distinction is to do with both where the contract was formed and the nature of the right which arises from a contract.